SHergibo/food-ledger-front/README.md

 # Food ledger app

-Food ledger is an application that helps you manage all your perishable and non-perishable food stocks in your home.
+Food ledger is an application that helps you manage all your perishable and non-perishable food stocks in your household.

 To use this app, you need to use [food-ledger-api](https://github.com/SHergibo/food-ledger-api) REST api at the same time.
 Without it you will not be able to add, update, delete or view any data.